dionno/apidocs/source/includes/_time_entries.md

 A time entry is a recording of the amount of time a member spent on a specific task.

-Using the API you can do the following with time entry data.
+Using the API allows you to do the following with time entry data.

 | Attribute            | Type         | Description                                                                                                                                                  |
 |----------------------|--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|